 A lie is a false appraisal of truth unsupported by evidence or an expired proxy of truth, invalidated by proof to the contrary derived from today’s reality.
 In this case, a lie would be that I could have transposed myself to my destination without getting on any other form of manmade transportation.

 With all the consternation and debates raging, induced by the many perceptions of the relativity of truth, the question may be asked why to debate at all.
 Can you persuade others to think differently?

 Yes, one can and I have, depending on the proximal development of the individual you are debating with.
-Proximal development in psychology is described as your propensity to extend your mind beyond what you previously thought to be true.
+Proximal development in psychology is described as your propensity to extend your mind beyond what you previously thought to be true, the expansion of your personal fractal.
 The recognition of a new and higher normalization of truth leading to a whole new set of consequential outcomes.

 Proximal development is crucial in expanding human ingenuity and capacity and to improve our understanding of the rule of nature to which we are and always will be subjugated.
 Proximal development is a trait of fearless people not married to foregone conclusions to make it through another day in life.

 A person holding on to existing or expired truths, for fear of their interpretations being uprooted, can never be persuaded otherwise.
 They are, in their benign reluctance the ball-and-chain to human evolution, and in their most egregious form a cancer to human progress.